Fire and Rescue Department of Malaysia: Special Forces

+STORM

+Special Tactical Operation and Rescue Team of Malaysia (Pasukan Taktikal Khas Operasi dan Penyelamat Malaysia; STORM) is a specialized urban search and rescue (USAR) unit established in 2011.
+STORM is designed to handle complex structural collapses, natural disasters, and heavy-equipment rescues both domestically and internationally under the International Search and Rescue Advisory Group (INSARAG) framework.

+Candidates undergo physical evaluation and specialized training in heavy structural shoring, concrete breaching, and technical rope rescue.

 HAZMAT & CBRNE Team

 Formed on 29 October 1992 based on the recommendation made by the Royal Commission of Enquiry on the Bright Sparklers Fireworks disaster.
-Initially the team was known as Hazmat Team and in 2001 after the September 11 disaster the department decided to incorporate the CBRNe component to its name.
+Initially, the team was known as Hazmat Team and in 2001 after the September 11 disaster the department decided to incorporate the CBRNe component to its name.
 This elite team are well trained to deal with both man made and toxic industrial disaster.
 They are part of training provider for Organisation for the Prohibition of Chemical Weapons (OPCW) and also the main rescue agency under the National Security Council Directive No.18 and 20in Malaysia. it was Hazardous Material Unit Team or commonly known as "HAZMAT" is a JBPM's Special Force trusted to handle with five types of hazards which is: